 Admission is normally arranged after a consultation has taken place.
 In exceptional cases the secretariat may telephone you to arrange the necessary administrative formalities by phone.
-You will always be clearly informed of the time and location of your admission.
-For admissions involving the outpatient clinic the time is only communicated one day in advance, once the full operating schedule is known.
+You will always be clearly informed of the date and location of your admission.
+The time is only communicated one day in advance, once the full operating schedule is known.
 This allows your waiting time in the hospital on the day of the operation to be minimised.

 Choice of room

 Your choice of room is booked when the admission arrangements are made.
 There are single (private) rooms and rooms for two persons.
 The department may apply a supplement for a single (private) room.
 Some insurance policies will also reimburse this supplement.
 If necessary, you can ask your health insurer about this matter.

 The same visiting hours apply at all the campuses: in the afternoon between 2 p.m. and 8 p.m.
 We recommend you only to allow brief visits: your post-operative rest and recovery are paramount.

 When you are discharged from the hospital you will be given all the necessary documents and appointments.
 A letter for your GP, prescription for the physiotherapist and home care, and post-operative check-up with the doctor.
 If required you will also receive a post-operative questionnaire that you must fill in and bring with you to your check-up, during which it will be discussed.
 When you have been discharged from hospital make an appointment with your GP.
 This means your GP knows you are back home.
 He or she can arrange a check-up with you for the care of the wound and write the prescriptions for post-operative medication for the pharmacy.
 The post-operative policy is clearly stated in the discharge document.